ICI3D/MMED/schedule/index.md

 - {: .shadow} 20;15 Faculty Meeting in E313

 ### Thursday, 29 June

+**Note that the main lecture hall is not available for MMED sessions on Wednesday and Thursday.**

 - {: .shadow} 8:00 Faculty check-in in Room 105
 -   8:30 – 10:00  _**Parallel sessions:**_